 “So far, the response has been unbelievable,” according to DeMenno.
 “The kids want to know if they can have drumming every week.
 The teachers also enjoy watching the kids transform from being shy and inhibited to rocking and rolling with big smiles.
 Some teachers are skeptical at first and I love to watch them transform.”

-Mike brings Remo Frame Drums, Talking Drums, Pandeiros, NSL drums and Versa drums to the schools.
-Mike said, “The new Versa drums are working out just great.
-The kids love the sound and size of the drums.
+Mike brings Remo Frame Drums, Festival Drums and Versa drums to the schools.
+Mike said, "The kids love the sound and size of the drums.
 When I am bringing up to 35 drums to a school, they are a dream come true.
 They save room the way they stack together and are so lightweight too.”